meridian-analytics/maipl/README.md

 [Link Text](URL)
 ```

-Replace "Link Text" with the text you want to display for the link, and "URL" with the actual URL you want to link to.
+Replace `Link Text` with the text you want to display for the link, and `URL` with the actual URL you want to link to.

-### 5. Adding internal links
+### 5. Adding Internal Links

 To link a different document within the documentation site, simply reference the filename without the .md extension